dmuth/grafana-network-monitor/README.md

   - See the `Exporting Dashboards` and `Getting Started` sections above

-## What Comes Next?

-If you made it here, congrats, you now have a pretty thorough understanding of the Grafana Ecosystem and Loki!
-Maybe you could submit a PR to help me with my TODO list. :-)

-## TODO List

-- Alerts!
-  - Alerta integration?
-  - Slack integration?
-- More metrics?
-  - Temperature in Philadelphia?
-  - BitCoin price?
-(Ew...)
-  - Fake webserver logs with [flog](https://github.com/mingrammer/flog) or similar...?
-- System metrics?
-  - Can I run node_exporter or Telegraf and get metrics from the system itself?
-- Clustering with Loki?

 ## Credits

 - [This blog post](https://avleonov.com/2020/06/10/how-to-list-create-update-and-delete-grafana-dashboards-via-api/) by Alexander V. Leonov that talks about how to use the Grafana API.